- Do I Need a WiFi Booster (extender or repeater) and Do They Work?

 Although various types of wireless work pretty well, they have their limitations.

 With WiFi and telephone signals, the farther you travel from a router or docking station, the weaker the signal becomes; luckily, it’s easy to improve internet signals with the help of WiFi extenders and repeaters, which are both WiFi boosters.
+Additionally, read our post if you want to learn how to set up a Wi-Fi extender for the best possible signal.

 Need assistance setting up one of these devices?
 Call and connect remotely with HelpCloud Technician by-the-hour and we’ll walk you through it.